-More often than not, the results that these clip on solutions offer are far inferior to that offered by a dentist.
+More often than not, the results that these direct-to-customer clip on solutions offer are far inferior to those offered by a dentist.

 There is a significant variance in the quality, durability, materials, look and overall results you get from these snap on smiles, not to mention the customer service.